 Stetson University's Rights

-- Identify and establish appropriate and reasonable accommodations based upon current disability documentation completed by a qualified professional and in consultation with students with disabilities;
+- Identify and establish appropriate and reasonable accommodations based upon current disability documentation completed by a qualified professional and in consultation with the student

 - Deny a request for accommodations, auxiliary aids/services and/or academic adjustments if:

-- The student fails to provide appropriate documentation,
+a.
+The student fails to provide appropriate documentation

 Stetson University's Responsibilities

-- Maintain the same standards for students with disabilities as for students without disabilities; and
+- Maintain the same standards for students with disabilities as for students without disabilities

 Temporary Disability and Pregnancy Procedures